Conscription in the Soviet Union: 1945–1991

 On 12 October 1967 a major amendment to the service law saw service periods shortened from 3 years to 2, and also saw the frequency of call-ups increase to twice per year.
 This amendment is said to have been caused by the large increase in young men reaching military age around this time.
-In order to adhere to the concept of ‘universal service’, while maintaining the size of the armed forces, conscript turnover was increased so that a large majority of boys reaching military age were still conscripted to serve, but not at the expense of increasing the size of the armed forces beyond the limits deemed necessary.
+In order to adhere to the concept of ‘universal service’, while maintaining the size of the armed forces, conscript turnover was increased so that a large majority of young men reaching military age were still conscripted to serve, but not at the expense of increasing the size of the armed forces beyond the limits deemed necessary.

 Following the 1967 amendment conditions for conscripts worsened considerably, with reports of abuse, hazing and even murder of conscripted soldiers becoming widespread.
 Conscripted soldiers, particularly those in their first year of service who had not yet earned either rank or respect to protect them, faced physical violence and sexual assault from superior officers, and regularly had their pay and food rations confiscated.
 Any resistance to such abuse was met with beatings, sometimes resulting in severe injuries, disability discharges and even death.

 The official system of promoting some recently-recruited able soldiers to sergeant, so that they were placed in command positions shortly after enlistment, was undermined by an unofficial system structured around the years of service spent by each conscript.
 Junior conscripts became the subordinates to more experienced conscripts who had already served one or two years.
 This system was not officially recognised, but it became entrenched in conscript culture during the 1970s and 1980s.

 Traditionally, all full-time Soviet students benefited from a draft postponement until graduation.
 If the college/university had a military chair (which provided training in a particular military specialty), its students became reserve officers and were exempt from service as private soldiers.
 Without a military chair the graduates were conscripted for a shortened term.
 For many people, an intention to avoid or at least to defer soldier service was a main reason for studying.
 However, between late autumn 1982 and 1988 the Soviet Union had a mandatory draft for students of most universities, with the peak conscription fraction in 1987.
 Students were drafted for two or, if for the navy, three years, of military service, typically after termination of the first or second academic year.